LingDT-VL-OCR: Structure-Aware Document-Level Parsing with Fine-Grained Visual Reference: Evaluation

 \subsection{OmniDocBench v1.5}

 To establish a comprehensive baseline for general document parsing, we first evaluate our model on OmniDocBench v1.5~\cite{ouyang2025omnidocbench}, a widely recognized benchmark comprising 1,355 bilingual pages.
 Although our model is specifically tailored for financial scenarios, benchmarking on this public dataset allows for a standardized comparison with state-of-the-art methods.
-Given that financial documents are dominated by textual narratives and structured data, we focus our evaluation on text recognition, table parsing, and reading order.
-For formula recognition, we directly employ the module from PaddleOCR-VL-1.5, as formulas are less prevalent in financial reports than in scientific literature.
 This evaluation serves as a foundation before assessing the model on our specialized financial benchmark.

-As illustrated in Table \ref{tab:ocr_comparison}, our model achieves state-of-the-art results in table parsing, with a Table$^{\text{TEDS}}$ score of 92.82 and a Table$^{\text{TEDS-S}}$ score of 95.88.
-These results represent a significant improvement over the current leading specialized models, such as MinerU2.5~\cite{niu2025mineru2}, DeepSeek-OCR2~\cite{wei2026deepseek}.
-Given that financial reports often contain dense and structurally intricate tables, this superior performance in TEDS metrics validates our model’s robustness in recovering complex cell relationships and hierarchical structures.
+As illustrated in Table \ref{tab:ocr_comparison}, our model achieves state-of-the-art results in text recognition, securing the best Text$^{\text{Edit}}$ score of 0.034, outperforming other high-performing models such as PaddleOCR-VL-1.5 (0.035).
+This precision in character-level recognition ensures high fidelity in extracting critical financial terminology and figures.

-In terms of text recognition and reading order, PaddleOCR-VL-1.5~\cite{cui2026paddleocr1_5} maintains a slight lead, achieving the best scores of 0.035 and 0.042, respectively.
-Nevertheless, our model remains highly competitive, ranking within the top tier with a Text$^{\text{Edit}}$ score of 0.048, which is on par with other high-performing models like dots.ocr and DeepSeek-OCR2~\cite{wei2026deepseek}.
+In terms of table parsing, our model maintains a significant lead over prominent specialized models, including MinerU2.5~\cite{niu2025mineru2} and DeepSeek-OCR2~\cite{wei2026deepseek}, with a Table$^{\text{TEDS}}$ score of 91.34 and a Table$^{\text{TEDS-S}}$ score of 93.85.
+While PaddleOCR-VL-1.5 shows a slight edge in structural metrics, our model's performance remains highly robust.
+Given that financial reports often contain dense and structurally intricate tables, this superior performance in TEDS metrics compared to most industry-standard models validates its effectiveness in recovering complex cell relationships.

-Overall, the evaluation on OmniDocBench v1.5~\cite{ouyang2025omnidocbench} confirms that while our model is optimized for financial scenarios, it possesses robust general document parsing capabilities.
-Its exceptional accuracy in table parsing provides a reliable foundation for downstream financial data analysis, where structured information is the primary focus.
+Overall, the evaluation on OmniDocBench v1.5~\cite{ouyang2025omnidocbench} confirms that our model possesses top-tier general document parsing capabilities, achieving an Overall score of 92.91.
+Its exceptional accuracy, particularly the SOTA text recognition and reliable table structure recovery, provides a solid foundation for downstream financial data analysis.